Charlie Walsh just didn’t have any luck.

 “Uh, uhm, Miss, I don’t think that this is right.”

 “Listen Mister, this is a busy day.
 I don’t have time for NO nonsense.
 Go talk to a bank officer.”

 Charlie Walsh dutifully walked over to a section of the bank separated from the rest of the palatial structure by a low marble wall.
 He asked to speak to somebody about an error… Again, he had to wait before being escorted to a desk.

 “Sir, I wanted to have the interest posted in my bank book, but it seems that the machine made a mistake.”

 Without even glancing at the document, “Our computers don’t make mistakes.
 You go home and think about.
 You’ll see that we’re right and you’re wrong.”

 Charlie did go home and think about it.
 The more he thought about it, the more the bank officer seemed right.

 The next day he went to the bank and withdrew $50,000 dollars.
 The day after that he took out another $50,000.

-It was a while before the bank realized the mistake.
-When the police went looking, Charley Walsh was gone.
+It was a while before the bank realized the error.
+When the police went looking, Charlie Walsh was gone.

 The bank got around $80,000 dollars back.
-Charley Walsh had been lucky in Las Vegas.
+Charlie Walsh had been lucky in Las Vegas.